rpoleski/MulensModel/developers_board.md

     * uses masks there if warnings and apply None etc. - check examples after change!
   * MulensObjects submodule:
   * Plotting:
+    * _plt.plot() .scatter() and .errorbar() should share default colors, so that when you plot one dataset and one model and don't set colors, then they are of different colors_
     * for plotting functions option to pass pyplot.Axis and pyplot.Figure instances and call e.g. Axis.scatter() instead of pyplot.scatter(); for a simple example see [here](https://github.com/rpoleski/K2-CPM/blob/master/source/K2CPM/plot_utils.py)
     * subplots with shared X-axis (plt.subplots(2, 1, sharex=True, gridspec\_kw={'height\_ratios': [4, 1]}, figsize=???, dpi=100)) - start in Example 5
     * add option to plot satellite coordinates as in Henderson+16 where K2 and Spitzer orbits were compared